vishnuatrai/vishnuatrai.github.io/source/_posts/2017-10-15-mysql-distributed-GET_LOCK.markdown

 A lock obtained with `GET_LOCK()` is released explicitly by executing `RELEASE_LOCK()` or implicitly when your session terminates (either normally or abnormally).
 Locks obtained with `GET_LOCK()` are not released when transactions commit or roll back.

-###USE CASE 1: Elimiate SPOF of background jobs or scheduled/cron job
+###USE CASE 1: Eliminate SPOF of background jobs or scheduled/cron job

-###USE CASE 2: A process that allowed to run only once on a given time however the process is deployed on multiple hosts as part of different microservices, ie. scheduled jobs
+###USE CASE 2: A process that allowed to run only once on a given time however the process is deployed on multiple hosts as part of different micro-services, ie. scheduled jobs

 <br />